Predicting Opioid Use Disorder from Longitudinal Healthcare Data using Multi-stream Transformer: Experimental Results

-Table~\ref{tab:oud_prediction_dataset_S2} compares the prediction performance of MUPOD with RF, SVM, LSTM and original Transformer model.
+Table~\ref{tab:oud_prediction_dataset_S2} compares the classification performance of MUPOD with LR, RF, SVM, LSTM and the original Transformer model.
 We used the same train, validation and test data to train, validate and test all models in Table~\ref{tab:oud_prediction_dataset_S2} except for the SVM model.
 Due to the hardware and time limitation we had to train and test this model using 10,000 randomly selected samples.
 Note, the LSTM model in Table \ref{tab:oud_prediction_dataset_S2} is trained using medication, diagnosis and demographic data.
-We concatenated medications, diagnoses and demographics in each time step and formed a single vector which was fed to this LSTM model.
+We concatenated the vectors of medication, diagnosis and demographics in each time step and formed a single vector which was fed to this LSTM model.
+We dynamically unrolled the LSTM model based on the input sequences\textquotesingle \,lengths and applied a fully connected layer and an argmax function on the last output of the unrolled LSTM model to make the final decisions.
 The hyper-parameter search space for this LSTM was the same as explained earlier in this section.
-We used a randomized 5-fold cross validation to tune RF and SVM models.
-The RF and SVM were trained on the static data and the LSTM, transformer and MUPOD were trained on the longitudinal data.
-To create a static data for RF and SVM, the longitudinal data was converted to a new format $Y(P, L)$, where $P$ is the complete list of patients, and $L$ is a vector including aggregated values for all medication, diagnosis and demographic features across time steps (from Jan.
+We used a randomized 5-fold cross validation to tune LR, RF and SVM models.
+The LR, RF and SVM were trained on the static data and the LSTM, transformer and MUPOD were trained on the longitudinal data.
+To create static data for LR, RF and SVM, the longitudinal data was converted to a new format $Y(P, L)$, where $P$ is the complete list of patients, and $L$ is a vector including aggregated values for all medication, diagnosis and demographic features across time steps (from Jan.
 2009 to Dec.
 2018).
+In fact, we counted the frequencies for each medications and diagnoses and concatenated these frequencies with demographic information of the patients to create $L$.
 Transformer is the original encoder block of the transformer model~\cite{NIPS2017_7181}.
+We concatenated the vectors of medication, diagnosis and demographics and fed them to the original encoder block of the transformer model.
+Then, a fully connected layer and softmax function were used to perform the final classifications.
 In Table \ref{tab:oud_prediction_dataset_S2}, MUPOD has the highest accuracy (0.775), precision (0.741), F1-score (0.790) and AUC (0.871).
-These results indicate that our proposed model captures important factors in the medication, diagnosis and demographic data and provides an increased power to predict the development of OUD, while RF, SVM, LSTM and original Transformer miss such factors.
+These results indicate that our proposed model captures important factors in the medication, diagnosis and demographic data and provides an increased power to detect the development of OUD, while LR, RF, SVM, LSTM and original Transformer appear to miss such factors.